AwoyoToyin/simple-crud/README.md

 > Run ‘npm install’ to download npm packages.

-> Run sails lift to start the node server on port 1337.
+> Run ‘sails lift‘ to start the node server on port 1337.

 Testing The CRUD API